-As it relates to subsidence, groundwater pumping would be managed and monitored in compliance with the District's GSP.
-Within the two identified areas which are prone to subsidence, wells would be subject to more restrictive minimum thresholds to protect critical head levels and extraction from the Lower Aquifer (deep aquifer below the Corcoran Clay layer) would be limited in all years in order to minimize or avoid subsidence to which the lower aquifer is susceptible.
+Within the two identified areas which are prone to subsidence, wells would be subject to more restrictive minimum thresholds to protect critical head levels and extraction from the Lower Aquifer (deep aquifer below the Corcoran Clay layer) and would be limited in all years in order to minimize or avoid subsidence to which the Lower Aquifer is susceptible.
 Limits on groundwater extraction from these areas would be identified as part of detailed groundwater modeling conducted as part of GSP implementation and subject to final approval by the District's Board of Directors.
-Due to the stringent standards set forth by the applicable water management plans, including the District's GSP and the Water Quality Monitoring Plan, the proposed Project is not expected to result in substantial depletion of groundwater supplies above existing ongoing baseline conditions such that there would be an increase in the current net deficit in aquifer volume, a lowering of the local groundwater table beyond that which is already occurring, or result in an increased rate of subsidence.
+Due to the stringent standards set forth by the applicable water management plans, including the Westside Subbasin GSP and the 2020 Water Quality Monitoring Plan (refer to above discussion under Applicable Groundwater and Water Resources)

+Management Plans on page 51), the proposed Project is not expected to result in substantial depletion of groundwater supplies above existing ongoing baseline conditions such that there would be an increase in the current net deficit in aquifer volume, a lowering of the local groundwater table beyond that which is already occurring, or an increased rate of subsidence.
+Subsidence monitoring and management under the Project and in compliance with the adopted Westside Subbasin GSP would ensure avoidance of direct, indirect, and cumulative impacts to subsidence.
 Therefore, impacts would be less than significant.